Cycling Cambodia – part3: from Phnom Penh to the Lao border. Kampong Cham, Kratie and Stung Treng

 From Stung Treng to the Lao border are 63 more lazy kilometers of nothingness, the only small settlement being less than 10km from Laos, where the road takes a bend west and follows the border until the frontier checkpoint.

-Being the only crossing between Cambodia and Lao, the border is surprisingly quiet, if you’re unlucky you could meet one of the few big busses that could slow the thing down.
+Being the only crossing between Cambodia and Laos, the border is surprisingly quiet; if you’re unlucky, you could meet one of the few big buses that could slow the thing down.

-There are also some more shady but official fees if you cross after 4 p.m. or on the weekends.
-The chance of being scammed is greater for tourists in groups than they are for bicycle tourers, as always.
+There are also some more shady, but official, fees if you cross after 4 p.m. or on weekends.
+The chance of being scammed is greater for tourists in groups than it is for bicycle tourers, as always.

 Facebook